I transform your writings into unforgettable works

 Have you ever considered getting your book translated into another language or did you dismiss the idea because you don’t know how or where to start?

-Each time a woman stands up for herself, without knowing it possibly, without claiming it, she stands up for all women.
+Each time a woman stands up for herself, without knowing it, possibly without claiming it, she stands up for all women.

 Maya Angelou

 Book translation has always been a profession primarily hidden in the shadows.
 Until recently, almost all translators have toiled away working for publishing companies.
-However, with the explosion of authors who now self-publish their books, there’s a desperate need to finally bring translation out of the shadows so you can make the best decision about translating your book and gaining new markets.
+However, with the explosion of authors who now self-publish their books, there’s a desperate need to finally bring translation out of the shadows so you can make the best decision about translating your book and gaining readers in new markets.

 Women have sat indoors all these millions of years, so that by this time the very walls are permeated by their creative force, which has, indeed, so overcharged the capacity of bricks and mortar that it must needs harness itself to pens and brushes and business and politics.